Archives of American Gardens: Collection

 Local garden clubs affiliated with the Garden Club of America, such as the Litchfield Garden Club in Litchfield County, Connecticut, are documenting their local gardens and submitting to the archives.

-In order to encourage the study of garden history and garden design and aid in cataloguing The Garden Club of America Collection at the Archives, the Garden Club of America has a scholarship program for undergraduate and graduate students to intern at the Archives of American Gardens.
+To encourage the study of garden history and garden design and aid in cataloging The Garden Club of America Collection at the Archives, the Garden Club of America has a scholarship program for undergraduate and graduate students to intern at the Archives of American Gardens.

-"Community of Gardens" is a website and a free mobile app where people can view some of the digital archives of AAG, and share their own personal stories, photos, video and audio of gardens around the world.
+"Community of Gardens" is a website and a free mobile app where people can view some of the digital archives of AAG and share their own personal stories, photos, videos, and audio of gardens around the world.